 Create an administrative position and advocate for automation

 And when the opportunity for automation presents itself, embrace it.
-EHR integration for automatic DFT billing, automatic interval tracking, and advisory management can dramatically reduce the admin burden, and in turn improve staff retention.
+EHR integration for DFT billing, automated interval tracking, and intelligent advisory management can dramatically reduce the admin burden, and in turn improve staff retention.

 Explore work from home arrangements